gilmatok/Destiny/README.md

 5. **Run Destiny**: Execute the servers in order: WvsCenter -> WvsLogin -> WvsGame(s).

 Each server will guide you through the process of configuring it automatically.

-**Warning: Two auto-setup options currently do not function as intended.**
-- If you login for first time with auto-register on, you will have to log in 2 times consecutively.
-On the fist time you will not be logged in, but the account will be created.
-Therefore, upon second attempt you will be logged in.

-- The number of channels selected on login server setup is not yet implemented.
-So even if you select 16 channels there will only be 1.